 You will have several breaks during your day.
-The hospital canteen is located in Sydney Wing, on level 1 (basement) of the hospital.
-There is also a café on the ground floor, close to the main reception in Sydney Wing.
+For your information, the hospital canteen is located in Sydney Street wing, on level 1 (basement) of the hospital.
+There is also a café on the ground floor, close to the main reception in Sydney Street wing.